 - 86.7% of requests use TLS 1.0; the remaining uses SSL 3.0; almost no TLS 1.1/1.2;

-- in average, a client execute 8 TLS handshakes;
+- on average, a client execute 8 TLS handshakes;

-With some log analysis to match each requests with the appropriate user agent, we can split the world in two parts: browsers supporting RFC 5077 (Chrome and Firefox) and browsers not supporting RFC 5077 (Internet Explorer, Opera 9.80, Safari for MacOS and iOS and Android browser).
+With some log analysis to match each request with the appropriate user agent, we can split the world into two parts: browsers supporting RFC 5077 (Chrome and Firefox) and browsers not supporting RFC 5077 (Internet Explorer, Opera 9.80, Safari for macOS and iOS and Android browser).

 There is no unique recipe to configure a web server to handle appropriately and efficiently session resume.
-Here are some generic directions:
+Here are some general directions: